Seven games that lasts about 2 1/2 to 3 hours (this can easily be expanded).

 For charities wishing to have a fundraising event, we always suggest our Bronze Show as a good starting point, especially if it's a first-time event.
 Although we class our knockout's as Bronze, Silver and Gold, As a big operator of "Knockout", our Bronze Show is actually bigger than many other knockout companies games anyway.
 Therefore our Bronze Show is bigger than some others premium shows to start with.
 So what does it include?

-# Seven games that lasts about 3 hours (this can easily be expanded).
+# Seven games that lasts about 2 1/2 to 3 hours (this can easily be expanded).

 # It’s very colourful and impressive at half the size of a football pitch.

 # Four of these use large running across type inflatable games.

 # It has the ever-popular funny and visual bubble and dressing up games.

 # Although the starting price covers up to 9 teams taking part, more can be added at a very reasonable cost.